 Other off-leash parks in Lakes Entrance include the reserves alongside the Esplanade, Marine Parade and Panoramic Drive, plus at Eastern Beach and the Apex Park.
 For more information, see this webpage.

 Lakes Entrance didn’t have as many outdoor dining areas as I expected, with many cafes and restaurants fully enclosed, particularly along the Esplanade.
 However, there are still multiple dog-friendly options around town.

-Alternatively, on Friday and Saturday head to Red Bluff Brewers, just east of town.
-We missed visiting as visited Lakes Entrance mid-week, but I’ve heard great things about the burgers and fish tacos served up by the resident food trucks, plus their great range of beers.
-Double check their hours before visiting, plus the latest food trucks.
+Alternatively, on Friday, Saturday or Sunday head to Red Bluff Brewers, just east of town.
+We missed visiting as we visited Lakes Entrance mid-week, but I’ve heard great things about the burgers and fish tacos served up by the resident food trucks, plus their great range of beers.
+Double check their hours before visiting.

 Dog-Friendly Accommodation in Lakes Entrance